michelleconville/hangman/README.md

 ### Bugs
 **Bugs encountered**

-Being new to python, I did have many syntax errors, indent errors, white space errors and my lines of code were to long, these were all fixed as I was coding.
+Being new to python, I did have many syntax errors, indent errors, white space errors and my lines of code were too long, these were all fixed as I was coding.

 Some examples of other bugs